xan105/Mini-Launcher/README.md

 Retrieves information for the specified path.<br/>
 Time information are represented as Unix epoch time (seconds).<br/>
-If the target is a file and has extension `.exe` or `.dll` this will also include the file version information and whether the file is signed and trusted or not.
+If the target is a file this will also include the file version information (if any) and whether the file is signed and trusted or not.

 ```ts
 {